jshannon75/geog4300_lab1/Lab1_Loading_data_and_basic_stats.md

 submission should demonstrate your own original thought (don’t just copy your classmate’s work or turn in identical assignments).
 Your answers to the lab questions should be typed in the provided RMarkdown template.
-You’ll then “knit” this to an HTML document and upload it to your class Github repo.
+You’ll then “knit” this to an Github document and upload it to your class Github repo.

 **Procedure:**